Authored with support from MinutesLink — AI note taker for cloud meetings.

 Dear team,

-We’re excited to announce the upcoming renovation of our main office to create a more modern and collaborative workspace.
+We’re excited to announce the upcoming renovation of our main office to create a more modern and collaborative workspace for all teams.

 Important dates: